LSSTDESC/firecrown/examples/des_y1_3x2pt/README.md

   **pure_ccl** mode.
 - `mu_sigma_experiment.yaml`: Configuration for **mu_sigma_isitgr** mode.

+Note that `mu_sigma_experiment.yaml` requires the [`isitgr`](https://github.com/mishakb/ISiTGR) package to be installed.
+This package is not installed by default in the Firecrown environment.

 ## Running CosmoSIS

 For each likelihood factory, a corresponding **CosmoSIS** pipeline configuration file is